 Evaluation of the Try, Test and Learn Fund

-The Department of Social Services has contracted the University of Queensland, in partnership with the University of Melbourne, to conduct an independent evaluation of the $96.1 million Try, Test and Learn (TTL) Fund.
+The Department of Social Services contracted the University of Queensland, in partnership with the University of Melbourne, to conduct an independent evaluation of the TTL Fund.

-Information from the evaluation will provide valuable insights into whether the TTL Fund has increased the capacity of individuals to participate in social and economic life, and examine whether projects have the potential to reduce the risk of reliance on welfare.
+The report provides insights into whether the TTL Fund has increased the capacity of individuals to participate in social and economic life, and examines whether projects have the potential to reduce the risk of reliance on welfare.